SarahAllenReed/truckstopcoffee/content/post/photoroll10.md

 ---
 title: "Photo Roll 10 - Meet Navi!"
-description: "A collection of in-progress photos from the development and illustration process for the first three pages of Our Lady Maven."
+description: "Navi is my beloved Pinephone.
+This page is where you can find some glamour shots and screenshots of her."
-tags: ['photo roll', 'misc', 'comics', 'illustration', 'art', 'process', 'the garden']
+tags: ['photo roll', 'misc', 'linux', 'pinephone']
-date: 2023-11-01
+date: 2023-11-04
 ---

 Part one of a series of progress photo galleries of me working through Our Lady Maven, Issue 2.